Hearing Aid Manufacturers

 The history of Danish manufacturer, GN ReSound is rather convoluted, but essentially goes back to 1943 when the company was founded under the name Danavox (which still partially survives in the public sector of the hearing aid market).
 It was acquired in 1977 by the telecommunications giant GN Store Nord and is now one of the big names in hearing aid technology, operating in over 80 countries worldwide.

 Their recent history has been marked by an impressive commitment to development and innovation, and they have racked up a formidable list of industry 'firsts'.
 They invented Wide Dynamic Range Compression, a way of controlling amplified sound to maximise speech clarity while maintaining sound comfort.
 They also developed Digital Feedback Suppression - an electronic means of managing the output of hearing aids to prevent unwanted whistling during use, which in turn helped them to revolutionise the hearing aid world with the introduction of the first 'open fit' hearing aid, the ReSound Air.
 They also won the race to bring 2.4 GHz technology to market, allowing them to create the first 'made for iPhone' hearing aid, the ReSound LiNX.
-Their latest model range - 'Omnia' - mated with their Smart 3D app, aims specifically to address the biggest problem for those with hearing problems: background noise.
+Their latest model range - 'Nexia' - continues the innovation trend as the first Auracast-compatible hearing aid.
 It is among the most advanced instruments available, and plans for further development continue in the area of connectivity.

 Phonak can trace their roots back to 1947 in Zurich.
 Today the company is headquartered in the Swiss city of Stafa and is probably the most recognisable name under the Sonova Holdings umbrella, which also includes Canadian manufacturer Unitron as well as some smaller hearing aid brands.